 The smallness of this people – according to the narrator – comes out through the children (who can’t even pipe).
 While the children can only “lisp” and “chirp,” the adults feel a lament that they aren’t children.
 Even this piping is too much of an assertion of power for them.
 Nonetheless, the narrator comically laments that all the mice people can’t escape children, being childish, small minded, and foolish:

-We have no schools, but form our race come pouring at the briefest intervals the innumerable swarms of our children, merely lisping or chirping so long at they cannot yet pipe, rolling and tumbling along by sheer impetus so long as they cannot run, clumsily carrying everything before them by mass weight so long as they cannot yet see, our children!
+We have no schools, but from our race come pouring at the briefest intervals the innumerable swarms of our children, merely lisping or chirping so long at they cannot yet pipe, rolling and tumbling along by sheer impetus so long as they cannot run, clumsily carrying everything before them by mass weight so long as they cannot yet see, our children!
 And not the same children, as in those schools, no, always new children again and again without end, without break…Truly, however….we cannot give a real childhood to our children.
 And that has its consequences.
 A kind of unexpended ineradicable childishness pervades our people; in direct opposition to what is best in us, our infallible practical common sense, we often behave with the utmost foolishness, with exactly the same foolishness as children.
 (369)

 Becoming like a child, they are able to receive the song (or “piping”) of Josephine.
 Her piping isn’t that of “practical common sense.”
 It is, rather, the common language.
 But what Josephine does with it is liberating.